 As the world of work has changed so quickly, there’s a lot of buzz around all the new ways of working that have emerged over the last couple of years.
-Remote work is something that we all knew about already, but hybrid work and flexible work are now talked about much more than they were previously.
+Remote work isn’t new.
+But hybrid work and flexible work have now become the new standard for many office workers.

-The problem is that the two terms are often conflated, to the point that many people end up thinking that they’re one and the same.
-But nothing could be further from the truth: they are two distinctly different concepts, and understanding what sets them apart could be critical in your business establishing the right work model for the longer term.
+The problem is that the two terms – hybrid work and flexible work – are often conflated to the point that many people end up thinking they’re one and the same.
+But nothing could be further from the truth.
+They are two distinctly different concepts.
+So, understanding what sets them apart could be critical for your business strategy to establish the right work model for the best employee engagement over the long term.

-In this blog, we’ll clear up the key differences between hybrid work and flexible work, and explore the key considerations in deciding which is best for you.
+Let’s clear up the key differences between hybrid work and flexible work and explore the most important things to consider when deciding which is best for you.

 What is hybrid work?